nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/HEROKU_DEPLOYMENT.md

     django_on_heroku.settings(locals())
     ```
-4. Add a file called `Procfile` and paste in this line (change out `levelup` for your project module name) `web: gunicorn levelup.wsgi --log-file -`
+4. Add a file called `Procfile` to the root directory of your project and paste in this line (change out `levelup` for your project module name) `web: gunicorn levelup.wsgi --log-file -`
 1. Add and commit all the changes
 1. To add code to the heroku server run: `git push origin deploy`.
 With automatic deploy enabled any changes to the `deploy` branch will trigger a new deployment
-1. Run `heroku open` and you should see the base rest framework unauthorized page
+1. Run `heroku open --app YOUR-APP-NAME` and you should see the base rest framework unauthorized page
 1. The next step is checking that a database was created.
 Run `heroku pg` and you should see something like this:
 ![heroku pg output](./images/heroku_pg_output.png)
-1. Can't have a django project without tables so run `heroku run python3 manage.py migrate` The output should look similar to running it locally
+1. Can't have a django project without tables so run `heroku run python3 manage.py migrate --app YOUR-APP-NAME` The output should look similar to running it locally
-1. You'll need to create your django superuser next `heroku run python3 manage.py createsuperuser` This is a live site so make sure to use a strong password
+1. You'll need to create your django superuser next `heroku run python3 manage.py createsuperuser --app YOUR-APP-NAME` This is a live site so make sure to use a strong password
 1. You should notice that all the normal `python3 manage.py .....` commands work as long as `heroku run` is at the beginning of the command.
 1. Now to load the fixture data onto your database. **DO NOT LOAD the users.json OR tokens.json!!!!!!!** There is the superuser with an id of 1 so the rest of your fixtures will still work.
 If you need more users for your fixtures create them in the django admin with the next step.
 1. To create a token for the superuser log into `<your-url>.com/admin` with the superuser and click on `Tokens` on the left and add a token for the superuser.